Twig7/Javascript/README.md

 ## Known Bugs

-* _If else statements won't show the results they're supposed to._
+* _If the "retake test" button is not pressed, new results will stack onto past results._